lucianmachado/sails-oracle-database/README.md

 - Connect to an Oracle database.
 - Do find request.
+- Populate find request (Joins).
+- Create, modify and delete automatically DB tables (Alter mode).

 ToDo List:

-- Populate find request.
 - Insert request.
 - Update request.
 - Delete request.
 - Count request.
-- Create and modify automatically DB tables.
 - More.

+Notice:

+- The automatic addition of new collumns for existing tables is not working properly yet.
+- Autoincrement for a primary key is not implemented automatically when a table is created.
+You must do it manually for the moment.

 Main functionalities like insert, update and delete will be done as soon as posible!